 1. Butter

-When it comes to butter, don’t cheap out!!
-Butter is where a lot of your flavour comes from, especially in something as simple as butter cream icing.
+When it comes to butter, don’t cheap out!
+Butter is where a lot of your flavour comes from, especially in something as simple as buttercream icing.
 There’s nothing worse than having a delicious cake or cupcake and topping it off with weak tasting icing, eww!
 Also, cheap butter breaks down poorly causing insufficient and uneven baking.
-I use Stirling butter in all my baking; not only is it made here in Ontario, but the company has a lot of different varieties to choose from, all of the highest quality.
-Check their website out for more details.
-My favourite is Stirling’s Whey Butter!!

 2. Chocolate

-Chocolate can be expensive, but you get what you pay for.
-I use Lindt in all my baking, from truffles to brownies to icing.
-I buy Lindt’s milk, white, and 70% dark chocolate.
+Chocolate can be expensive, but you get what you pay for and is similar to butter in that flavour and quality will make or break a recipe.
+I use Lindt in all my baking, from truffles, and brownies to icing.
+I buy Lindt’s milk, white, and 70% dark chocolate and store it in the freezer.
 It has a nice finish and is easy to work with.
-Be careful when buying chocolate and cocoa powder that you are actually buying ‘chocolate’ there is a lot of chocolate ‘melts’ out there which aren’t really chocolate but more like a wax.
+Be careful when buying chocolate and cocoa powder that you are actually buying chocolate.
+There is a lot of ‘chocolate’ out there that isn’t actually chocolate but are ‘melts’ and is more like a wax.

 3. Milk and Cream

-Always remember full fat is better!!
-Use full milk, cream’s and of course buttermilk.
-Let’s face it, if you’re eating sweets, enjoy them!!
+Always remember full fat is better for baking!
+Use full milk, creams and of course buttermilk.
+Let’s face it, if you’re eating sweets, you might as well enjoy them!
 Less fat at this point isn’t going to make a big difference in calories- only in the quality of the dessert!

 4. Stand Mixer